julzaza/wildwitchherbs/_posts/2025-07-01-witchy-herbalism-101.md

 Learn **[How to Make Moon Water and Use It in Magic](/moon-water-magic/)**, it is a great way to begin your witchy journey.

 Can also **[Start Your Own Witchy Garden](/witch-garden/)** if getting your hands dirty doesn't scare you.
-And let's be honest - real witchcraft can get a bit messy...
+And let's be honest, real witchcraft can get a bit messy...

 ---